Beautiful Times: Background

 In early 2014, Young revealed the album artwork for his single, "Beautiful Times", through his Instagram account.
 On April 4, 2014, Owl City released a teaser for "Beautiful Times".
 The song was written by Young and Lindsey Stirling, while Young also handled production.
 The track runs at 136 BPM and is in the key of A major, according to the sheet music published at Musicnotes.com, by Alfred Music Publishing.
 Young's range in the song spans from the notes E4 to A5.
 The song has been described as an "upbeat" track.
 The song features Lindsey Stirling who played violin on the track.
 According to Young, "Beautiful Times" was the first track he wrote for the EP when he got home from tour.
 About the song's meaning and working with Stirling, Young stated:

 "It is an anthem for those who search for strength to rise above hardship.
 I was honoured to work with yet another of my favourite artists, Lindsey Stirling, who was kind enough to grant me the honour of featuring her.
 I hope you enjoy the song as much as I enjoyed creating it."

 Critical reception

+Steve Adams of Winnipeg Free Press said the song "is a pleasant, inoffensive piece of electro-pop that you can imagine being played over the closing credits of coming-of-age teen movie."
 Christian Rockafeller of Music Times called the music video "a gorgeous and whimsical cinematic tale."
 Musically, he praised Stirling's contribution to the track describing it as "inimitable and impressive."